You want smart political talk without the meltdowns?

 And, you know, Israel in a fight for their very survival.

-You may not know it, like the U.S., Israel has their own independence day.
+You may not know it, like the U.S., Israel has their own Independence Day.

 It was May 1st.

-But for the people of Israel, freedom is nothing more than a daily struggle, survival struggle, and there's no peace, only terror, and it's hard for them to find moments of joy while there's so much suffering.
+But for the people of Israel, freedom is nothing more than a daily struggle, a survival struggle.

 Tens and tens of thousands of Israelis have been displaced.